base-org/blob-archiver/README.md

 There are currently two supported storage options:

 * On-disk storage - Blobs are written to disk in a directory
-* S3 storage - Blobs are written to an S3 bucket
+* S3 storage - Blobs are written to an S3 bucket (or compatible service)

 You can control which storage backend is used by setting the `BLOB_API_DATA_STORE` and `BLOB_ARCHIVER_DATA_STORE` to either `disk` or `s3`.

+The `s3` backend will also work with (for example) Google Cloud Storage buckets (instructions [here](https://medium.com/google-cloud/using-google-cloud-storage-with-minio-object-storage-c994fe4aab6b)).

 ### Data Validity
 Currently, the archiver and api do not validate the beacon node's data.
 Therefore, it's important to either trust the